"Tech Rap" by Jovany Aguirre, 7th Grade, 2011-2012 [Click on player.]

 To know one's parents ... : To know one's parents is an important aspect of everyone's life, and the teacher [Mr. Chambers] regrets that he never reached out to his mother and father to know what kind of individuals - human beings - they were.
 He mentioned to his enrichment class [sixth, seventh and eighth grade students] that he had a big "hole" in his heart because of not knowing who his parents were, and he didn't want them [students] to have the same regret.
 Mr. Chambers believes that this project - "To know one's parents ..." - moved the students towards seeing their parents in a different light.

-RYSS Core Values Project : Seventh grade students participated in a classroom assignment involving GIMP 2 [Photoshop equivalent] photo software and vocabulary building through word identification/meaning via the Internet.
+RYSS "Core Values" Project : Seventh grade students participated in a classroom assignment involving GIMP 2 [Photoshop equivalent] photo software and vocabulary building through word identification/meaning via the Internet.
 The students were given the RYSS four "Core Values" [Junior Academy theme] ...
 HONOR, RESPONSIBILITY, COMMITMENT, CITIZENSHIP ... to research the meaning of online, and then translate those meanings in photo software as Digital Art.
 As a result, vocabulary enhancement came to the forefront with acquired skills of manipulating photographs ... utilizing various tools and filters within the software.

 9/11 Tribute PowerPoint Presentations : Seventh grade students used PowerPoint 2010 to create presentations to pay respect to those victims who died in the terrorist attacks on September 11, 2001.
-The year 2011 marks the Tenth Anniversary of the tragic events, and several of the presentations will be shown at a special ceremony in the Junior Academy, September 9.
+The year 2011 marked the Tenth Anniversary of the tragic events, and several of the presentations were shown at a special ceremony in the Junior Academy, September 9.
 The PowerPoint presentations online are a selection from the 7th grade class.
 Note: most of the students were two or three years old when the attacks took place, so the PowerPoint exercise is also one of creating a greater awareness of this tragic event in American history.

 NASA Saturn V Tour, Lunar Lab Tour and Opuntia Cactus Research Discussion : A core group of RYSS 8th grade students traveled to NASA with Mr. Chambers to assist researchers of the Opuntia cactus by making an impartial, independent video documentary of the research project which explores the important economic, social and technological issues related to the role that plants play in the exploration of space and the environmental problems facing the world.
 The students also toured the Saturn V building and the Lunar Laboratory [Building 31] where the lunar samples are in permanent storage in a physically secure and non-contaminating environment.